jeanbez/2025/callshortpaper.md

 ---
-title: Call for Short Papers
+title: Call for Short and Demo Papers
 layout: default
 ---

-# Call for Short Papers
+# Call for Short and Demo Papers

 TBD